chicio/chicio.github.io/_drafts/2021-03-08-ios-test-multiple-configuration-test-plan.md

 - the tests suite was slow.
 Just with the first few UI tests the execution of the entire tests suite was a pain in the ass :weary:.
 Given the fact that I wanted a quick feedback after each small steps of refactoring, this was not an ideal setup.
 - one as I told you, one of the latest feature I added was the support for RTL languages.
 To test this feature I just wanted to run the UI test I already wrote but with a different device configuration: I wanted to run them on devices configured with a RTL languages.

-So I started to wonder if there was a solution to these problems, and then I remebered a video I saw on my Apple TV in the Apple Developer app the last year: Test Plans.
+So I started to wonder if there was a solution to these problems, and then I remembered a video I saw on my Apple TV in the Apple Developer app the last year: Test Plans.

 * cosa sono test plans....